codee-com/open-catalog/Checks/PWR001/README.md

 helps from the point of view of maintainability, testing and compiler optimization.

->**Note**
+> [!NOTE]
->Enforcing this recommendation in large projects can be difficult and
+> Enforcing this recommendation in large projects can be difficult and
->time-consuming because a large number of code changes can be needed, even
+> time-consuming because a large number of code changes can be needed, even
->leading to deep code refactorizations.
+> leading to deep code refactorizations.
 In some situations, an alternative
->approach would be to outline the critical loop into a separate function.
+> approach would be to outline the critical loop into a separate function.
 In
->case there is a single output variable, the function return value may be used
+> case there is a single output variable, the function return value may be used
->instead of a parameter.
+> instead of a parameter.

->**Note**
+> [!NOTE]
->Enforcing this recommendation may be critical in the case the functions to be
+> Enforcing this recommendation may be critical in the case the functions to be
->executed in parallel, since hidden race conditions may be difficult to detect,
+> executed in parallel, since hidden race conditions may be difficult to detect,
->making the result of the code unpredictable.
+> making the result of the code unpredictable.

 ### Code examples